 Benefits Of New Thermal Imaging System for Turbine Blade Inspection

-There are also numerous benefits from using the thermal imaging system for blade inspection across the entire wind industry.
+There are also numerous benefits of using the thermal imaging system for blade inspection across the entire wind industry.
 The inspection system does not take into account the manufacturer of the wind turbine.

 Accuracy is probably the primary benefit of adopting this new technology of inspecting the turbine blades for anomalies.
 Other current methods that are in use for performing the same task are not very accurate since they can only detect the issues found on the outer surface of the blade.